clux/rust-meetup-west/source/slides.md

 - actually a bit bad practice to use rayon for non-data
 - should use message passing on top of own `threadpool`
 - https://docs.rs/threadpool/1.7.1/threadpool/
-- end result of rayon on IO not super smart.
+- end result that thread pool on IO not super smart.
 CONSIDER:

 ---
 <!-- .slide: data-background-color="#353535" class="center color" style="text-align: left;" -->
-bash equivalent
+unix equivalent

 ```rust
 // shipcat list-services